LankeyBoard/RulesGraph/generatedRules.md

 slug: BLIND-STATUS

 You cannot see.
-All attacks have misfortune and attacks against you gain fortune's favor.
+Your Attacks have Misfortune and Attacks against you gain Fortune's Favor.

 ### Dead